 Humans have passions.
 As for me, I have a penchant for the lifeworld, the realm of our daily routines.
-For it offers us a view from outside: on people more or less absorbed in practices, at home in what they do.
+For it offers us a view on people more or less absorbed in practices, at home in what they do.
 The charming impression of the lifeworld moment is the beauty of what is natural to us.

 Doing philosophy is another passion of mine.

 Philosophers reach out to others in various ways.
 A philosopher is in dialogue with students, publishes written down thoughts, and gives talks in the academic arena.
 Philosophy, though, can come alive in a variety of other ways.
 One of them is public philosophy.

 From one point of view, philosophy is real when it translates itself into societal practices.
 It is not important that such practices are understood or recognized as philosophical.
 More important is that there are philosophers who have projects, pursuing the goal of contributing to our societies.

 There are, of course, other ways to become practical.

 Among the philosophical practices, the simple idea of giving things a language has always appealed to me.
 This practice is neither exclusive to philosophers nor all we can say on philosophy.
 And yet I believe that philosophy has much to do with giving things a language, i.e., finding words proper to their subject.